vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 * Günther is working in the project for quite some time.
 They have 2 contributions to 3 packages each - and the people sponsoring those have endorsed Günther.
 But those have been long ago and there are two other sponsors that have done the majority of the work of Günther in recent years.
 Without an explanation that will make people question if that recent work was not good quality.

 * John wants to apply for the rather new debcrafter package set, but it only has one member so far.
-This is not a dead-lock due to requiring endorsements from the same level - endorsements by people sponsoring for him into other similar package sets or core developers would also back his case
+The requirement to have endorsements from the same level is not a blocker here -- endorsements by people sponsoring for him in other/similar package sets, or core developers, could also back his case.

-### Partial endoresement
+### Partial endorsement

 In the same context it is important to understand that people can partially endorse you.
-To be clear, please do not provide us with a puzzle of 27 fragmented partial endoresements - but a few can be helpful to fill some gaps.
+To be clear, please do not provide us with a puzzle of 27 fragmented partial endorsements -- but a few can be helpful to fill some gaps.
 If you have contacts that worked with you in depth, but only on particular aspects you should still consider asking them for endorsement.

 Yet again it is important to avoid misunderstandings.